 Lufthansa Technik is working together with Airbus and IFAM (Fraunhofer Institute for Manufacturing Technology and Advanced Materials) on a new kind of plane surface augmentation.
 They are experimenting with multifunctional coating, also known as “shark skin”.

 This shark skin is a ribbed coating that is applied on top of the actual plane surface and because of its aerodynamic attributes, it reduces turbulences in the airflow.
-By improving the behaviour when moving at speed, the shark skin, applied all over the plane, could result in savings of around one percent in kerosine fuel.
+By improving the behavior when moving at speed, the shark skin, applied all over the plane, could result in savings of around one percent in kerosine fuel.

 If the experiments and test runs are successful, the riblet panels are to be applied on airplanes and will then mimic the attributes of shark scales.
 The advantages of shark skin have been known for about 30 years but now this group of experts are backed by EU’s Clean Sky research project and are likely to succeed at what they try to achieve.